-There are days when the easiest thing to do is to cook something in the oven because you can simply put it in and get on with the other things you have to do.
+On busy days, the easiest thing for me to do is to put something in the oven because you can simply leave it to cook and get on with the other things.

-I have a pork shoulder in the fridge which I'll make into Char Siu or Chinese barbecue pork.
+I have a pork shoulder in the fridge which I decided to make into Char Siu or Chinese barbecue pork.
 This is my favourite among the Chinese roast meats.
-I can't resist ordering a portion even if I make it at home.
+I can't resist ordering a portion even if I can easily make it at home.

 600 gms. shoulder of pork cut in two whole strips